 - While Congress considers the president’s cabinet post nominations, government enforcement partner Colleen Conry considers the outlook for white collar enforcement under a Jeff Sessions-led Department of Justice.
 Among other predictions, Ms. Conry suggests that a DOJ under a conservative administration will still be very active in the corporate space, taking a tough stance on white collar crime to deter corporate misconduct.

 - With tax season just around the corner, tax controversy partner Kat Saunders Gregor, with senior attorney Gabrielle Hirz and associate Hillel Nadler, examined in Law360 how the recent testimony of Steven Mnuchin and the National Taxpayer Advocate’s Report to Congress may impact President Trump’s plans for the U.S. Internal Revenue Service.

 - Meanwhile, across the Atlantic, the UK House of Commons voted in favor of a bill that provided Prime Minister Theresa May with the authorization needed to invoke Article 50 and start the process for the UK to leave the European Union.
 This Ropes & Gray alert provides a summary of the UK government’s official policy paper released the day after the vote, which set out its approach to the exit.
 For other resources on all things Brexit, visit Ropes & Gray’s Brexit webpage.

-- Finally, Ropes & Gray welcomed two new partners to its ranks this week.
+- Finally, Ropes & Gray welcomed a new partner to its ranks this week.
 Paul Scrivano, one of the elite mergers and acquisitions practitioners in the United States, joined as global head of the M&A practice.
 Mr. Scrivano will maintain offices in New York and Silicon Valley, as well as in San Francisco, where he will be based.
-In London, the firm added Malcolm Hitching, a leading finance lawyer in the UK, as a partner to further strengthen the firm’s European leveraged finance practice.